Buying A Business - Asset Sale vs Share Sale

 Each option has its own pros and cons and there’s no right or wrong answer.

-But being aware of the implications of each can go a long way to helping you choose the right option.
+But being aware of the implications of each can go a long way to helping you choose the right option and ensure you have the right operating structure moving forward.

 What Is An Asset Sale vs Share Sale?